-- 1. Use a phillips screwdriver to remove the two screws and rear cover plate from the back of the stove. - 2.
-Remove the flue collar by removal of the two phillips screws from the top of the stove. - 3.
-Attach the cover plate to the stove top.
-Be sure to keep the gasket in place. - 4.
-Secure the flue collar to the back of the stove. - 5.
-Insert the crimped end of the first section of chimney connector into the flue collar.
-Using the holes in the collar as guides, drill 1/8" (3mm) holes through the connector pipe.
+- 1. Insert the crimped end of the first section of chimney connector into the flue collar. - 2.
+Using the holes in the collar as guides, drill 1/8" (3mm) holes through the connector pipe. - 3.
 Use the three #10 x 1/2" sheet metal screws provided to secure the chimney connection to the flue collar.